Got some leftover Christmas ham? Turn it into a tasty home bone soup.

-- This ham bone vegetable soup recipes is so easy to make.
+- This ham bone vegetable soup recipe is easy to make.

-- Add the ingredients to your CrockPot and set it and forget.
-Let it work its magic.
+- Add the ingredients to your CrockPot (or Instant Pot) let it do its thing

-- This recipe can also be cooked in a dutch oven on the stovetop or in an Instant Pot/pressure cooker if you’d prefer.
+- This recipe can also be cooked in a dutch oven on the stovetop or in an Instant Pot.

 Ingredients in Ham Bone Soup

-- Remove most of the meat from the bone to use in leftover ham recipes.
-I leave a little ham on the bone to flavor soups and also so I can pick it off and add it to the soup.
+- Remove most of the meat from the bone to use in leftover ham recipes. but leave a little on the bone for flavor.

-- Keep the bone in the freezer until you’re ready to make soup.
-I place it in the slow cooker right from frozen since it’s already cooked.
+- Save the bone in the freezer until you’re ready to make soup (use right from frozen).

-- Cook it right in the soup below and then before serving, remove it from the soup and pick off any meat.
+- Before serving, remove the bone from the soup and pick off any remaining meat.
 Add the meat back to the soup and discard the bone.

-- Do not use the bone for more than one soup, I find it doesn’t have enough flavor left to use it again.
+- Note: the bone should not be used for more than one soup as it won’t have enough flavor left.

 How To Make Ham Bone Soup

-- Add all ingredients to the slow cooker and cook until tender.
+- Add all ingredients to the slow cooker and cook until the vegetables are tender.

 - Remove meat from the bone and add it back into the soup.